you’re looking for a women's swimsuit this season that will flatter

 clothing.
 You want to pay attention to color and patterns.
 If a bathing

-suit has patterns it will draw the eyes to those particular areas.
+suit has patterns it will draw the eyes to that particular area.
 Dark

-suit purchase it will show in the way you carry yourself.
-With a little
+with your bathing suit purchase it will show in the way you carry yourself